ridaffa/member_id_techtest_fe/README.md

 # Run with npm

 Once everything is set up, you can run your React TypeScript application with the `npm run start` command.
 This command will start the development server and open the application in your default browser.

+# Pagination

+For this project, I will be using infinite scrolling to load more data.
+This is a common pattern in web applications, and it is a great way to load more data without having to refresh the page.